 It should be noted that the burden of proof is on the party seeking to impute income to the other spouse, but courts draw adverse inferences against parties who fail to provide full financial disclosure.

-Please contact Joanna Harris if you would like assistance determining your Child Support obligations, or seeking adjustments to existing support obligations to which you may be entitled.
-She can be reached at email@example.com or 905.532.6675, or subscribe to our Family Law Blog to stay informed on latest developments.
+Please contact any member of our family law team if you would like assistance determining your Child Support obligations, or seeking adjustments to existing support obligations to which you may be entitled.